Authors

 Tennessee’s Hospital and ASC Exemptions

-The bill also creates the following new CON exemptions:
+The bill also created these new CON exemptions:

-• Establishment of a Positron Emission Tomography (PET).
-Rather than CON review, this requires a provider to show it has been accredited by the American College of Radiology within two (2) years of the date of licensure.
+• Positron Emission Tomography (PET).
+Rather than CON review, a provider must show it has been accredited by the American College of Radiology within two (2) years of the date of licensure.
 (Effective December 1, 2025)

-• Initiating Magnetic Resonance Imaging (MRI) services.
-Rather than CON review, prospective MRI provides must notify the Commission in writing that services are being initiative, and must indicate if MRI will be provided to patients under 14 years old on more than 5 occasions per year.
+• Magnetic Resonance Imaging (MRI).
+Rather than CON review, prospective MRI providers must notify the Commission in writing that services are being initiated and must indicate if MRI will be provided to patients under 14 years old on more than 5 occasions per year.
 (Effective December 1, 2025)

 • The establishment of an intellectual disability institutional habilitation facility, burn unit, and neonatal intensive care units (Effective December 1, 2025)